Last amended March 13, 2013

 E. Robert’s Rules of Order shall govern procedures for conducting the Annual Meeting and all Meetings of the Board of Governors.

-A. At the Annual General Meeting of the Rodgers Forge Community Inc., all General Members present in-person are allowed to vote, one vote per household address, on any measure, no proxy voting is allowed.
+A. At the Annual General Meeting of the Rodgers Forge Community Inc., all Rodgers Forge residents present in-person are allowed to vote unless he/she has already voted online, one vote per household address, on any measure, no proxy voting is allowed.
+[REVISED SEPT.
+2017]

 B. At regular Board meetings, only Board Members present in-person are allowed to vote, one vote per Board Member on any measure, no proxy voting is allowed.